 Ontario Fall Black Bear Hunting

-We have a minimum of 35 baited stands and all stands are at least 2 miles apart.
-We have stands set up for both rifle and archery.
+Sighting rates from year to year range from 95% to 100%.
+Harvest rates are usually around 65%.
+The reason why there is a large discrepancy between sightings and harvesting is because most of our bear hunting guests are regulars and know there are lots of huge bears in our BMA.
+As a result they feel the confidence to pass on smaller bears and wait for the big old males.
+We take a limited number of hunters per season.
+We have a minimum of 35 baited hunting stands and all stands are at least 2 miles apart.
+We have stands set up for both rifle and archery hunting.
 Some of our stands are easy to get to for people with physical challenges.
 Most of our stands are very remote and only accessible by boat or ATV.
 We start baiting weeks ahead of time to bring bears in long before the hunt.
 This gets the bears in a pattern of returning to the stands to feed.
 It also enables us to view tracks and have sightings ourselves to know which stands are producing the most bears and which stands have a big bear feeding.
 We use 16-foot high manufactured ladder stands.
 We don't use any homemade equipment.
 This ensures you have a comfortable and safe hunt.

 Our family has been in the lodge industry for generations and we use all our skills and experience to provide you with the best Ontario Black Bear hunting vacation you will ever have.